 Finding the best mountain bike shoes for wide feet depends greatly on you and your style of riding.
 Your comfort is the number one defining factor when it comes to choosing a pair of reliable, long-lasting cycling shoes.
-It also makes the ride a bit more enjoyable if your feet aren’t crammed into poorly fitting shoes!
+It also makes the ride a more enjoyable if your feet aren’t crammed into poorly fitting shoes!

-As with any other purchase, it is wise to first do a thorough research about what the shoe offers before buying it.
+As with any other purchase, it is wise to first do thorough research about what the shoe offers before buying it.
 With mountain bike shoes, there are also a number of factors to consider when deciding which product is right for you.

 If you need more help knowing what to look for when purchasing mountain bike shoes, check out the latter half of this article.